 Inadequate funding for research has stifled advancements in care.
 While a cure is actively being sought, screening and early detection offers hope for patients who fall in high risk groups (e.g., patients with pancreatic cysts and/or hereditary pancreatic cancer).
 Nonetheless, awareness is lacking and efforts to educate and treat patients and care providers are not yet broadly applied in a coordinated fashion to affect outcomes in these high risk groups.

-Indiana University (IU) Health and IU School of Medicine are leading efforts to find a cure for pancreatic cancer and perform screening/early detection in high risk groups.
+IU School of Medicine and Dr. Max Schmidt are leading efforts to find a cure for pancreatic cancer and perform screening/early detection in high risk groups.
 IU sees more patients with pancreatic disorders and does more pancreatic-directed procedures than any single institution in the country.
 With your support, they are poised to make a significant impact.

-The Bigelow and Brand Families Thank You for joining them in their mission to change the outcome of this deadly disease.
+Friends and family of Mike Bigelow thank you for joining them in their mission to change the outcome of this deadly disease.

 Mike Bigelow (“Bigs”), former Eli Lilly attorney, lost his life to pancreatic cancer at age 41.
 He left behind his wife Kris and three young children.
-In his memory, the “Bigs” Charity Advisory Board was formed with the mission to raise awareness and hope in supporting pancreatic cancer research.
+In his memory, the Bigelow Advisory Board was formed with the mission to raise awareness and hope in supporting pancreatic cancer research.

-The Bigelow-Brand Charity Advisory Board is always looking for volunteers and new members to help raise awareness and hope in supporting pancreatic cancer research.
+The Bigelow Advisory Board is always looking for volunteers and new members to help raise awareness and hope in supporting pancreatic cancer research.
 If interested, please reach out to Whitey Kapsalis at email@example.com.